guitarkeegan/hungry-eyes/README.md

   ## Installation

   To run locally, clone the project, then open up the index.html file in a browser of your choice.
-If you get a 404 error about a bad request, try checking the console if you have developer tools installed, and click on the suggestion about Heroku.
-This should fix the error, which is related to the site being hosted on Github pages.
+If you get a 404 error about a bad request, try checking the console if you have developer tools installed, and click on the link that begins with `https://cors-anywhere.herokuapp`.
+This should fix the error, which is related to the site being hosted on Github pages and trying to access the yelp API.

   ## Usage